Why to read?

 - This infection found in polluted food – water – milk.
 The symptoms: nausea, vomiting, abdominal cramps, diarrhea (sometimes bloody), fever and in some cases may lead to meningitis and pneumonia.

-- To decrease their infants’ risk of salmonellosis, mothers should be encouraged to breast-feed their infants.
+- To decrease their infants’ risk of salmonellosis, mothers should be encouraged to breastfeed their infants.
+Source

 77- 85% of Systemic Lupus Erythematosus (SLE) patients are females